Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Introduction

 In this paper, Section~\ref{mathModel} presents the governing equations and the characteristic structure of the homogeneous part of the nonlinear system.
-Section~\ref{numSolver} presents the numerical solvers.
+Section~\ref{numSolver} describes the numerical solvers.
 In particular, a large amount of details of computation are given because this kind of information is scattered in literature.
-In this section, firstly an operator splitting is proposed (in the FD, FV and FE frameworks) to separate the hyperbolic and parabolic part.
+In this section, firstly an operator splitting is proposed (in the FD, FV and FE frameworks) to separate the hyperbolic and parabolic parts.
 Then the treatment of the boundary conditions is discussed.
-Following that, MacCormack, Taylor-Galerkin, and second order finite volume are presented to integrate the hyperbolic subproblem.
-The parabolic subproblem is treated by Crank-Nicolson method.
-At the end of this section, a local discontinuous Galerkin method is presented for the hyperbolic-parabolic problem.
-Section~\ref{resultsDiscu} shows the analytic and numerical results.
-The system is linearized and asymptotic solutions are obtained for cases when there are different source terms in the system.
-The physical interpretations of the solutions are various behaviours of the wave: propagation, attenuation or diffusion in an uniform tube.
-The effect of the skin friction and the viscosity of the wall on the pulse wave is clearly observed.
-Moreover, a case with a larger nonlinearity is computed and the ability of the four schemes to properly capture the shock-like phenomena is tested.
-After the tests on a single vessel, a simple bifurcation is computed and the numerical reflection and transmission coefficients are compared with analytic ones predicted with linearized equations.
+Following that, MacCormack, Taylor-Galerkin and MUSCL schemes are presented to integrate the hyperbolic subproblem.
+The parabolic subproblem is treated by a Crank-Nicolson method.
+At the end of this section, a local discontinuous Galerkin method is presented for the hyperbolic-parabolic problem without splitting.
+Section~\ref{resultsDiscu} shows the analytical solutions and numerical results of the proposed schemes.
+The system is linearized and asymptotic solutions are obtained with different source terms in the system.
+The effects of the skin friction and the viscosity of the wall on the pulse wave are clearly observed.
+Moreover, a wave with a step jump is computed and the ability of the four schemes to properly capture the shock-like phenomena is tested.
+After that, a simple bifurcation is computed and the numerical reflection and transmission coefficients are compared with the analytical ones predicted using linearized equations.
 Finally, a network with 55 arteries is computed.
-In all of the cases, the numerical solutions are compared favorably with the analytic, semi-analytic solutions or clinical observations.
-In the last section, comparisons among the four schemes are made in four aspects: the accuracy, the ability to capture shock-like phenomena, the computation speed and the complexity of the implementation.
+All the numerical solutions are compared favorably with the analytical, semi-analytical solutions or clinical observations.
+In the last section, comparisons among the four schemes are made in four important aspects: accuracy, ability to capture shock-like phenomena, computational speed and implementation complexity.
 The suitable conditions for the application of each scheme are discussed.